Yichang Hubei, China Travel Guide

 This minimizes misunderstandings in food preparation.

-Focus on naturally gluten-free foods like plain rice, newly picked vegetables, and non-marinated meats, ensuring simple preparation.
+Focus on naturally gluten-free foods like plain rice, fresh vegetables, and non-marinated meats, ensuring simple preparation.

-Make a small card in Mandarin stating your dietary restrictions clearly.
-To illustrate: "我不能吃肉,鱼,蛋,奶" (Wǒ bù néng chī ròu, yú, dàn, nǎi - I cannot eat meat, fish, egg, dairy) for a vegan diet.
+Prepare a small card in Mandarin stating your dietary restrictions clearly.
+For example: "我不能吃肉,鱼,蛋,奶" (Wǒ bù néng chī ròu, yú, dàn, nǎi - I cannot eat meat, fish, egg, dairy) for a vegan diet.

 Enjoy a meal, especially featuring fresh river fish, on a boat cruising the Yangtze or Qingjiang River.

-Dining within the Three main Gorges Tribe Scenic Area for traditional Tujia ethnic cuisine.
+Dining within the Three Gorges Tribe Scenic Area for traditional Tujia ethnic cuisine.

 Local food festivals may occur, often tied to agricultural seasons.
-Information mainly in Chinese.
+Information mainly in The chinese language.

 Yichang is known for its Yihong black tea, an important regional product.

-A quiet cultural experience through local tea houses.
+A quiet cultural experience through local places that serve tea.

-Seek out tea houses in Yichang for a relaxing atmosphere and a chance to sample local teas.
+Seek out places that serve tea in Yichang for a calming atmosphere and an opportunity to sample local teas.

 A peaceful getaway from urban activity.